- You can major in 32 areas—including seven interdisciplinary majors—double major, declare a minor, or choose a self-designed course of study.

 Admission and Financial Aid

-- The median SAT score for admitted students is 2040.
+- The median SAT score for admitted students is 2010; the median ACT score is 31.

-- Three-quarters of our students receive financial aid.
+- Some 71 percent of our students receive financial aid.

 - Need-based aid and merit scholarship programs can make our costs comparable to public universities.